JuliaLang/julia/doc/src/base/sort.md

  3
 ```

-You can sort in reverse order as well:
+You can easily sort in reverse order as well:

 ```jldoctest
 julia> sort([2,3,1], rev=true)